 Iceline Trail is the best hike in Yoho National Park.
 The views are mesmerizing from start to finish.
 As soon as you get above the treeline, you see Takakkaw Falls and its feeding glacier from above.
 Shortly you arrive to several glaciers, then emerald lakes, and waterfalls.

 You can do a short day hike 18.3 km loop via Celeste Lake Trail or an overnight trip while staying in a hut via Stanley Mitchell Hut/Little Yoho Valley Trail is about 4 km longer.

 If you’d like to enjoy the area, I highly recommend staying at the Takakkaw Falls campground.

 Full blog post: Iceline Trail, a dreamy hike in Yoho National Park

 Natural Bridge – can be visited year round.
 It is located a few kilometres from Field on the way to the Emerald Lake.
 You can watch the bustling Kicking Horse River make its way through the limestone rock beds from a several viewing points.

 Kicking Horse River white water rafting – a few rafting companies in Golden, BC offer this exhilarating experience and it’s one of the best places for white water rafting in Canada.

-Stand up paddle board to Wapta Falls – rafting company in Golden, BC (60 km from Field) offers this trip.
-5 hours on stand up paddle board surrounded by mountains sounds great to me.
+Stand-up paddleboard to Wapta Falls – rafting company in Golden, BC (60 km from Field) offers this trip.
+5 hours on a stand-up paddleboard surrounded by mountains sounds great to me.

 Enjoy hiking in Yoho National Park and let us know which hike you enjoyed the most.